Skip to main content

 How long does it take for Trintellix to start working?

 Like other antidepressants, Trintellix does not start working immediately.
-While it may take 2 weeks to start feeling the benefits of Trintellix, it can often take 4 weeks or longer to feel the full effects of the drug.
+While it may take a couple of weeks to start feeling the benefits of Trintellix, it can often take four weeks or longer to feel the full effects of the drug.

 What are the side effects of Trintellix?

 The most common side effects of Trintellix are nausea, vomiting, and constipation.
-Other common side effects of Trintellix include dry mouth and dizziness.
+Other potential side effects of Trintellix include dry mouth and dizziness.

 Does Trintellix help with focus?

 Trintellix may indirectly help with focus.
-It is primarily used to treat symptoms of depression which can include fatigue, changes in appetite, and problems with concentration or focus.
-By enhancing serotonin levels and alleviating depression symptoms, Trintellix may help with focus.
+It is primarily used to treat depression symptoms, which can include fatigue, changes in appetite, and problems with concentration.
+By balancing serotonin levels and managing depression symptoms, Trintellix may help with focus.